Edward Pakenham: New Orleans

+The British attacks on the Left Bank failed in bloody confusion, with Pakenham and Gibbs among the casualties.

+The battle ended in defeat for the British.

 Wellington had held Pakenham in high regard and was deeply saddened by news of his death, commenting: We have but one consolation, that he fell as he lived, in the honourable discharge of his duty and distinguished as a soldier and a man.
 I cannot but regret that he was ever employed on such a service or with such a colleague.
 The expedition to New Orleans originated with that colleague...
 The Americans were prepared with an army in a fortified position which still would have been carried, if the duties of others, that is of the Admiral (Sir Alexander Cochrane), had been as well performed as that of he whom we now lament.

+Patterson notes that the plan of attack was not Pakenham's own, yet he conceded to follow it, despite his reservations, and his death prevented him from reformulating a subsequent attack, following the initial failure.

 Legacy

 There is a statue in his memory at the south transept of St Paul's Cathedral in London.
 His body was returned in a cask of rum and buried in the Pakenham family vault in Killucan in County Westmeath, Ireland.

 The village of Pakenham in Ontario, Canada, named in honour of his role in the War of 1812.
-The village is located on the Mississippi River which originates from Mississippi Lake and empties into the Ottawa River.
+The village is located on the Canadian Mississippi River which empties into the Ottawa River.

 There is also a suburb of Melbourne, Australia, named after him.

 In the alternative "British Version" of Johnny Horton's novelty hit "The Battle of New Orleans," Horton refers to the British being led into battle by Pakenham.
 As with other 'historic' details of the song, Horton haphazardly styles him as "Colonel Pakeningham" despite his actually being General Pakenham.

 Two streets in Chalmette, Louisiana, the site of the Battle of New Orleans, are named for Pakenham, Packenham Avenue and Packenham Drive.